 Back to Zone Alarm… the firewall will produce a pop up menu in the bottom right hand corner every time a new, or sometimes updated, program starts up.
 It will ask you to either grant or deny permission to the program.
 The rule of thumb is that if you started the program then of course grant permission.
 You will probably be asked about the same program several times in quick succession.
 Don’t worry about this, just click yes each time.

 If a pop up appears out of the blue you need to be more cautious.
 Have a look at the details and decide whether it is a safe application.
 If in doubt you should deny permission.
 Don’t worry if it appears you have made a wrong choice because you can amend it.
 Have a look at the firewall menu.
 As you can see you can add and remove programs.
 If you are at all worried about an application and are not sure what it is, or does, then write down the name of the application and post a question here: –

 However, if you have a problem with a specific company’s product, not connected to whether it is a safe or unsafe application, take the matter up with the company.

 No company, or any individual, will ever be foolish enough to give categorical assurances about giving 100% protection.
 We have all heard and read about hackers infiltrating government and big business systems.
 Those organisations can afford to employ the best computer programmers and use the most secure systems around.
-So if there are people who can break into those systems they will get past us little guys protection; if they are so inclined.
-They rarely are though, but there are people who like to make malicious code e.g viruses, trojans etc. and spread them around, usually for no other reason than that they can.
+So if there are people who can break into their systems they will get past us little guys protection; if they are so inclined.
+They rarely are but there are people who like to make malicious code e.g viruses, trojans etc. and spread them around, usually for no other reason than that they can.
 Sad, but true and because of this we need to be sensible when using the Internet and email, which is why a firewall is not the only protection we require: – Virus Protection